wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-an-external-idp/configure-asgardeo-as-an-external-idp.md

 ## Prerequisites

-Before you proceed, be sure to complete the following:
+Before you proceed, make sure to complete the following prerequisites:

 - Create an Asgardeo application.
 You can follow the Asgardeo guide to [register a standard-based application](https://wso2.com/asgardeo/docs/guides/applications/register-standard-based-app/#register-an-application).

-- Find the well-known URL:
+- Find the Well-Known URL:
   Go to the **info** tab of the Asgardeo application to view the endpoints and copy the **Discovery** endpoint.

 - Find the Client ID: